dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ![](img/slack-mobile0.jpg){: .fancy .tiny}

-You should choose another landing page to base your page off of, as long as it has the following features:
+You **should choose another landing page to base your page off of**, as long as it has the following features:

 * responsive navigation menu - one that collapses from columns into rows when in mobile.
 * expanding image(s) - either as a background or central element